lindenb/jvarkit/docs/SVCasesControls.md

 # Input

- input is a list of indexed vcf files or one file with the '.list' suffix containing the path to the vcfs
+ input is a tab delimited file with a header:

+  - vcf: the path to the vcf
+  - sample : the sample name associated to the vcf.
+If empty the name will be searched in the CHROM header
+  - status : case OR control

 # Example

  ```

- $ find manta/ -name "diploid.vcf.gz" > jeter.list
- $ java -jar jvarkit.jar svcasescontrols --cases sample1,sample2,sample3 jeter.list > output.vcf
+ $ java -jar jvarkit.jar svcasescontrols input.tsv > output.vcf
  ```